Watch Jimmy Fallon's Daughter Interrupt His Interview With Big News!

 Not to be upstaged, the couple's younger daughter, Franny, 5, also came into the camera view, as Fallon joked, "We don't even know who that is.
 It's just some kid."

-The little cuties have been making regular cameos on their dad's late night talk show.
+The little cuties have been making regular cameos on their dad's late-night talk show since he started working from home.
 Watch the clip below for more:

 RELATED CONTENT: